7 principles of observability in modern applications Frameworks for an observability maturity model

 Tip

-Observability tools can help developers and IT administrators improve application delivery, performance, customer experience and troubleshooting.
+Observability tools can help developers and IT administrators improve the delivery, performance and customer experience of applications and avoid potential issues.

 Many development teams have adopted a microservices architecture that enables them to deploy their applications across distributed environments.
 Although this makes the applications easier to build, deliver and scale, it can also make it more difficult to track and troubleshoot the components that make up the environment.